 “So, this is what you do for fun?”
 Holly asked as she sat down on one of the piles of rough wood outside the cabin.

-Richard split one more small log with his axe before letting the blade catch in the wide stump he’d been using as a cutting surface.
+Richard split one more short log with his axe before letting the blade catch in the wide stump he’d been using as a cutting surface.
 “It has a certain charm I can’t deny,” he said, wiping sweat from his forehead with a dirty sleeve.
 “You should give it a shot yourself.”

 It was only the insistent beat of the axe and the shattering wood that roused Holly from her sleep, and after quickly eating one of her last energy bars, she came out to see what the noise was about.
 It was mid-morning now, the sun had climbed out of the bristling treetops spread before them to the horizon, bringing its token heat to the clearing.